-TOYIN HAD NEVER felt as frightened and nervous as she felt two day later when she decided to visit Jerry.
+Toyin had never felt as frightened and nervous as she felt two days later when she decided to visit Jerry.
 She would have gone the day before, but they had had tests in school and she had been so busy until evening time.
 Luckily the next day was a Saturday, so she had left in the morning.

 She was a nervous wreck when she knocked on the door.

 To say that Jerry was surprised when he opened the door would be an understatement of the year.
 He was astounded.

 “Can… can I… please come in?”
 Toyin stammered.

 He had gotten over his first shock of seeing her at his door and now he felt angry.
 Why was she here now? he thought.
 To humiliate and hurt him again?

 “Have a seat.”
 He invited and sat down himself.

 It occurred to him that if it was in the old days, he would have hugged her and she would be sitting on the couch with him.
 He pushed the thought away.
 No need to remember what was gone.